 • Different ways of teaching are in place so that your child is fully involved in learning in class.
 This involves things like using more practical learning.

 • Specific strategies are in place to support your child to learn.

 • If your child’s teacher has decided that your child has gap in their understanding/learning after carefully checking on your child’s progress they may receive some extra support to help them make the best possible progress.

 All pupils have this level of support but other types of support are available for pupils with SEN:

 Specific work with a small group of pupils.

-This type of support is available for any pupil who has specific gaps in their understanding of a subject/area of learning and will be put in place if the Inclusion Leader thinks that they need extra support in school.
+This type of support is available for any pupil who has specific gaps in their understanding of a subject/area of learning and will be put in place if the SENco thinks that they need extra support in school.
 The group, sometimes called Intervention groups by schools, may be:

 • Run in the classroom or as additional small groups in school.